mrwweb/wp-inline-access/readme.txt

 == Upgrade Notice ==

 = 0.2.0 =
-Highlights clicked widget on admin.
-More information in Info Bar.
-More editable items.
+Highlight clicked element in dashboard.
+Content and Tagline are editable.
+CSS improvements.
 See changelog for deets.

 = 0.1.0 =
 You can't upgrade to this because nothing precedes it.
 Deep.